ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 > This package is pushing the limits of what R can do in term of multilingual functionality.

 The designed solution allows to other educator to translate the function and messages to also teach in their native language contributing to remove language barrier to code.

+{{< figure src = " community-global.png" alt = "Screenshoot of peer-review process messages, package documentation webpage and function examples in English and Spanish" caption = "<strong>karel package peer-review messages, bilingual documentation and bilingual functions</strong>">}}

 #### Tools

 The tools we use to measure the impact of the Champions Program are:

-* Continuous anonymous surveys: using airtable forms and after every activity we ask our champions and mentors to fill a form with one aspect we need to improve and one aspect that works very well.
+* **Continuous anonymous surveys:**  after every activity we ask our champions and mentors to fill a form with one aspect we need to improve and one aspect that works very well.

-* Exit focus group: the last cohort meeting we have an activity to reflect on the program as group.
+* **Exit focus group:** the last cohort meeting we have an activity to reflect on the program as group.
 We also have an specific focus group with mentors.

-* Exit individual interview: an 30-45 minutes individual interview with each champion with a semi structure set of questions to capture the impact of the program in different levels, thing to improve and thing that work well.
+* **Exit individual interview:** an 30-45 minutes individual interview with each champion with a semi structure set of questions to capture the impact of the program in different levels, thing to improve and thing that work well.

-* Exit anonymous survey: with different questions for mentors and champions.
+* **Exit anonymous survey:** with different questions for mentors and champions.

-* Follow up with participants after 12 months and 24 months after they finished the program (we have this planed)
+* **Follow up with participants:** we plan to contact participants after 12 months and 24 months since they finished the program.

 ### Community Participation Model Framework